-Today we’re excited to announce the launch of a series of guides to producing immersive journalism, created by Journalism 360 ambassadors and thought leaders from the community with support from the John S. and James L. Knight Foundation.
-The guides will be available in online and offline versions to accelerate learning and support content creators working in the immersive journalism space.
+We’re excited to feature a series of guides to producing immersive journalism, created by Journalism 360 ambassadors and thought leaders from the community with support from the John S. and James L. Knight Foundation.
+The guides are available in online and offline versions to accelerate learning and support content creators working in the immersive journalism space.

-The series of three immersive guides will cover these key issues:
+The series of three immersive guides cover these key issues:

 - A Guide to Photogrammetry, authored by Ben Kreimer